 11. Responsibility of the Executive Director

 The Executive Director shall attend all meetings of the Board and all meetings of members and act as clerk thereof and record all votes and minutes of all proceedings in the books to be kept for that purpose.
-He/She shall give or cause to be given notice of all meetings of the members and the Board of Directors and shall perform other duties as may be prescribed by the Board of Directors or President under whose supervision he/she shall be.
+They shall give or cause to be given notice of all meetings of the members and the Board of Directors and shall perform other duties as may be prescribed by the Board of Directors or President under whose supervision they shall be.
 The Executive Director shall not be entitled to vote at any meetings of the Board of Directors, or any Special Meetings of the Association.

 12. Employees and Agents

 The Board may appoint such agents and engage such employees as it shall deem necessary from time to time, and such persons shall have such authority and shall perform duties as shall be prescribed by the Board at the time of such appointment.

 Proposed changes or amendments to by-laws or regulations must be presented to the Association Board of Directors in writing at least eight weeks prior to an Annual General Meeting.

 The Executive Director shall be responsible for having copies of these proposed changes sent out to zone representatives and commissioners at least four weeks prior to the date of the Annual meeting.